arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 2. Click the **Fork** button in the top right

 ![Click Fork button](github-copilot-workshop-id/img/__fork-step1.png)

+> aside positive
+>
+> Make sure to select the organization as repo owner.
+And to make the new repo unique, add your username after the name of the repo, eg. `indohackghcp1-org/workshop-material-<your_username>`

 3. Click the `Create fork button` on the fork creation screen.
 Once the fork is complete, a copy of the repository will be created in your GitHub account.